LycorisDev/c_app_bigerrno/README.md

 ## List of extra features

 **Environment**
-- Variable lists: environment, hidden environment and local vars.
+- Variable lists: Environment, hidden environment and local vars.
-- Environment: set a few vital variables when the environment is empty on shell startup.
+- Environment: Set a few vital variables when the environment is empty on shell startup.
 - Expand `$$` (PID), `$0` (argv[0]) and environment variables in shell and also
 in heredoc if not delimiter.
 - Expand tilde `~`, `~+` and `~-`.
-- Increment SHLVL when opening a shell (yes we have the list of shells), and decrement within a command (e.g. `env | grep SHLVL`).
+- Increment SHLVL when opening a shell, and decrement within a command (e.g.
+`env | grep SHLVL`).

 **Builtins**
-- `echo`: on top of `-n`, `-e` and no option.
+- `echo`: On top of `-n`, `-e` and no option.
-- `cd`: on top of a relative or absolute path, `-` and no option.
+- `cd`: On top of a relative or absolute path, `-` and no option.
-- `export`: also append option `a += b`.
+- `export`: Also append option `a += b`.
 - Handle Schrödinger paths: `mkdir dir1 && cd dir1 && mkdir dir2 && cd dir2 &&
 rm -rf ../../dir1`.

-**Original Builtins (Lucie)**
+**Extra Builtins (Lucie)**
-- `disco`: annoying endless call of `lulu` in an epileptic non-friendly fashion.
+- `disco`: Annoying endless call of `lulu` in an epileptic non-friendly fashion.
-- `lulu`: change of terminal background and prompt colors.
+- `lulu`: Change of terminal background and prompt colors.
-- `matrix`: green random letters with black background raining down the screen.
+- `matrix`: Green random letters with black background raining down the screen.
-- `shoot`: shoot a bullet before displaying the prompt.
+- `shoot`: Shoot a bullet before displaying the prompt.

 **History**
 - Add heredoc to history.